WHAT ARE THE DISADVANTAGES OF REIKI?

 Imagine a stream of water with muddy sediment at the bottom.
 That muddy sediment can represent aspect of or within ourselves that need healing (on a physical, emotional, mental or spiritual level).
 If you agitate the water, the sediment rises and make the water murky.
 Reiki can work in a similar way.
 Each Reiki session agitates the water, bringing the sediment (the stuff that needs healing) to the surface and it skims and removes the top layer of that murky sediment (representing a layer of healing) and then after Reiki, the sediment settles back to settle at the bottom, rendering the water clear again.
 In the next Reiki session, the Reiki agitates the water again, causing the muddy sediment to rises up, more is skimmed off and then it falls back down to settle at the bottom and so on until eventually there is no more muddy sediment and the water is clear.
 This is repeated until the there is no more sediment on the bottom of the stream.

-The muddy sediment is the troubled areas, stagnations, impacts of trauma and toxins etc that we store in our energy bodies.
+The muddy sediment represents emotional or energetic stagnation we may hold within ourselves.
 This is an analogy of how Reiki works and so sometimes, clients may experience some uncomfortable side effects from the agitated murky water.
 This may be mild flu-like symptoms, headaches, nauseous or fatigue but these are not common, they are transient and usually move through swiftly and most of all, it is a positive sign of deep healing.

 It is not common for clients to experience these symptoms and when they do, they are usually transient and move through quickly.
 Far from being a disadvantage of Reiki, these experiences are a real way to experience the healing effects of Reiki.